 The transparent waterproof phone cover helps you prevent just that by making sure that your phone doesn’t get damaged by water at all.

-If you want a brighter phone cover that is a reflection of your personality, you can even consider the colored waterproof phone cover to add a little color to your items. 🙂
+If you want a brighter phone cover that makes it stand out underwater, you can even consider the colored waterproof phone cover to add a little colour to your items. 🙂

 3. Offline maps/ maps

 Never get lost again.
 Whenever I want to travel to a new island, city or country, I make it a point to download the offline maps first so that I can easily refer to them when I’m there.